Caroline Abbé

-Caroline Agnès Abbé (born 13 January 1988) is a Swiss football defender.
-She currently plays for Servette, and for the Switzerland national team as their captain.
+Caroline Agnès Abbé (born 13 January 1988) is a Swiss former footballer who played as a defender and for the Switzerland national team as their captain.

 Career

 Abbé is a former player of FC Yverdon, with whom she won two National Cups.
 In the 2011–12 Bundesliga summer transfer market, she signed for newly promoted SC Freiburg.

 In 2014, she signed for Bayern Munich to play there until 2017.
 In June 2017, she returned to Switzerland to play for FC Zürich.